 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/60i).

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-PM1 and the GF5 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 That said, the E-PM1 can be equipped with an optional viewfinder – the VF-2.
 The table below summarizes some of the other core capabilities of the Olympus E-PM1 and Panasonic GF5 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-PM1 and the GF5 is in-body image stabilization (IBIS).
-The E-PM1 reduces the risk of handshake-induced blur with all attached lenses, while the GF5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PM1 reduces the risk of handshake-induced blur with all attached lenses, while the GF5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-PM1 and the GF5 write their files to SDXC cards.
 The GF5 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the E-PM1 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PM1 and Panasonic Lumix DMC-GF5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.